mercadopago/devsite-docs/guides/additional-content/resources/changelog/current-year.en.md

 > CHANGELOG
 >
-> New columns in "All transactions" report
+> New columns in "Release" report
 >
 > NEWS: FEATURE
 >